 - Notice of Award: In accordance with 1 T.A.C. §391.219, HHSC issues a Notice of Award to Superior HealthPlan, Inc.

-In accordance with 1 T.A.C. §391.305, HHSC issues a Notice of Intent to Award to the following Respondents:
+Notice of Award: In accordance with 1 T.A.C. §391.219, HHSC issued a Notice of Award to the following Respondents:

 - Community First Health Plans, Inc. – Bexar Service Area